jhudsl/tidyversecourse/docs/04-dataviz.md

 In each case, the functions require that a y or x intercept be specified respectively.

 For example, it might be useful to add a horizontal line to indicate 50% of the total counts for each of the `clarity` categories.
+We will also use the `scale_y_continuous()` function to change the y-axis to show percentages.

 ```r